The Three Heids

 (Suggestions that the people from this area are empty-headed will not be tolerated.)

-The construction was carried out by the Motherwell Bridge engineering company.
+Designed by David Mach and built in 1999 or so, the construction was carried out by the Motherwell Bridge engineering company.